moonbuggy/docker-python-musl-wheels/README.md

 These builds should be done standalone, as the sole argument to _build.sh_.

+These will build both types of images, with and without the shared libraries.

 ### Build environment
 The build script uses environment variables to determine some behaviour, particularly in regards to what it pushes and pulls to and from Docker Hub.